Curome Cox

-Curome Cox (born February 28, 1981 in New York City) is a former American football safety.
-He was signed by the Atlanta Falcons as an undrafted free agent in 2004.
-He played college football at Maryland.
+Curome Cox (born February 28, 1981) is an American football coach and former player who is the defensive backs coach and defensive passing game coordinator for the Virginia Cavaliers, a position he has held since 2022.
+He played as a safety in the National Football League (NFL).
+He played college football for the Maryland Terrapins and was signed by the Atlanta Falcons as an undrafted free agent in 2004.

-Cox has also been a member of the Denver Broncos, Houston Texans and New Orleans Saints.
+Cox was also a member of the Denver Broncos, Houston Texans and New Orleans Saints.

-Early years
+Early life

-Curome attended Gonzaga College High School in Washington D.C. before moving onto the Maryland Terrapins.
+Curome attended Gonzaga College High School in Washington, D.C., before moving onto the Maryland Terrapins.

 Professional career

 Denver Broncos

 Cox made an interception against the San Diego Chargers in the final regular season game.
 Due to injuries, Curome Cox has been thrust into the spotlight as a starting safety on the vaunted Broncos defense, next to John Lynch.
-On November 6, 2007 the Broncos released him.
+On November 6, 2007, the Broncos released him.

 Houston Texans

 He signed with the Houston Texans on November 13.
 The Texans released him on June 13, 2008.

 New Orleans Saints

 On July 30, 2008, Cox was signed by the New Orleans Saints.